webrtc-uwp/webrtc-uwp-sdk/README.md

 Several build options, including NuGet package creation, are available through command line scripts or Visual Studio.
 For more information see the [webrtc-scripts](https://github.com/webrtc-uwp/webrtc-scripts) repo.
 The simplest method to build the SDK and PeerCC sample in Visual Studio is described below.

 1. Open the solution `webrtc-uwp-sdk\webrtc\windows\solutions\WebRtc.Universal.sln` in Visual Studio
+2. To build whole solution or to build PeerConnectionClient.WebRtc, before native and wrapper libs are built it is necessary to change VS2017 settings (Tools->Options->Project and Solutions->Allow parallel projects initialization uncheck it).
+    - Note this is no longer necessary as of VS 15.9.7
-2. Right click the `PeerConnectionClient.WebRtc` project and choose **Set as Startup Project**
+3. Right click the `PeerConnectionClient.WebRtc` project and choose **Set as Startup Project**
-3. Choose processor architecture
+4. Choose processor architecture
-4. Hit F5
+5. Hit F5